I finally broke down on got a Chase Sapphire Preferred card.

-I got it primarily for the 50,000 point signup bonus after $3000 in spend, no fee the first year (Update: the 50,000 point offer is no longer available, but the card still offers a 40,000 point signup bonus).
+The card comes with a 40,000 point signup bonus after $3000 in spending within 3 months.
 The points are pretty darned useful, transferring to United/Continental, British Airways, Hyatt, Marriott, Priority Club, Amtrak, and Korean.
 And you really earn 1.07 miles per dollar since you get a 7% bonus on points earning for the year.

 You can use the points to straight up buy travel at 1.25 cents apiece, but I’m unlikely to ever do that.
 It has no foreign currency conversion fees, just like my Hyatt Visa.

 Here’s how I’m thinking about the card and how it relates to the others in my wallet.
 It’s my go-to card for restaurant spend and also hotel spend where I don’t have their co-branded card, since it earns double points on both spend categories (that means Priority Club and Marriott, I do carry the Hilton Surpass Amex for Diamond status after $40,000 in spend annually, the Starwood card for the value and flexibility of their points, and the Hyatt Visa for Hyatt spend).

 For airline tickets (triple points) and gas and groceries (double points) my go-to card remains the American Express Premier Rewards Gold card.